MagicPod provides Web APIs for users. For information obtainable through the Web API, please refer to the page below for descriptions of each API.

 - This limit applies across all API endpoints (=URLs).
 For example, if you call an API to get a batch run result list 10 times and an API to get an individual batch run result 90 times, that would total 100 requests, and any additional requests will temporarily not be accepted.

 These measures are designed to prevent system overload and to ensure fair and stable access for all users.
 If you reach the limit, an error with status code 429 (too many requests) is returned.
-The request capacity will reset after a short period, allowing you to continue using the API shortly.
+The request capacity will reset after a short period, allowing you to continue using the API.